WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/possessives.md

 [warning] Not Recommended: The website is your's. [/warning]
 [tip] Recommended: The website is yours. [/tip]

-## Company, product, and brand names
+## Company, product, and brand name possessives

 Add an apostrophe and *s* to the end of a company, product, or brand name.
 In general, avoid forming possessives of company, product or brand names, regardless of who owns the name.